okube-ai/laktory/README.md

 ## Okube Company

+#

-Okube is committed to develop open source data and ML engineering tools.
-This is an open space.
+Okube is dedicated to build open source frameworks, the *kubes*, that empower businesses to build and deploy highly scalable data platforms and AI models.
 Contributions are more than welcome.

 ## Help